Skip to main content

 Traditional incident response requires analysts to:

-1. Identify affected entities (users, devices, IPs)
+1. Identify affected entities (users, devices)

 2. Log into each security tool separately